-We are really pleased to announce that we're taking part in Shitbox Rally 2019 Spring!!
-This year, all the teams are driving their shitboxes from Melbourne to Townsville, via Birdsville...
-Shitbox Rally is the largest community lead fundraiser for the Cancer Council in Australia and is now in its 10th year.
-Part of the participation is that all teams have to raise a minimum of $5,000 but most teams raise well above this amount as you can see with the 2019 Spring rally target set at $2,000,000 plus.
+We are really pleased to announce that we're taking part in our second Shitbox Rally!!
+This year, all the teams are driving their shitboxes from Mackay to Darwin...
+The Shitbox Rally is the largest community lead fundraiser for the Cancer Council in Australia and is now in its 11th year having raise almost $20 million to date.
+Teams are only allowed to start the rally once they have raised a minimum of $5,000.
 These funds go to the Cancer Council and we are extremely proud to be doing our part to support such a worthy charity.
 The fundraising is the hard part, so any donation you can give is greatly appreciated.

-Brett Hobson, 32 years old, works as a Yard Manager of a formwork supply company in Minto, Sydney.
+Brett Hobson, 32 years old, works as a DC Manager for a building supply company in Rosehill, Sydney.
 Originally from Grahamstown, South Africa, moved to Australia in June 2016 and is currently living in Darlinghurst, Sydney.

-"I first heard about the shitbox rallies last year and have wanted to enter ever since.
-I think it will be a great way for me to explore parts of Australia that I would probably never see otherwise and to meet some new people along the way.
+"I first heard about the shitbox rallies in 2017 and have wanted to enter ever since.
+We had our first crack at it last year and now the bug has well and truely bitten.
+It is a great way to explore parts of Australia that I would probably never see otherwise, and to meet new people along the way.
 With all the proceeds raised going to the cancer council, this has a special meaning to me as my father is currently living with Leukemia and I lost both my grandfathers to cancer."

 Nico Holtzhausen, 33 years old, works as an Operations Manager for a formwork supply company in Parramatta, Sydney.
 Originally from Kenton-On-Sea, South Africa, moved to Australia in October 2013 and currently living in Wilton, NSW.